 Bank of Origin

-You can visit the bank of origin or financial institution listed on the check.
+You can visit the bank or credit union of origin listed on the check.
 It usually appears on the left-hand sign below the line designated for the long-form amount of the check.

 Depending on the bank, a nominal check-cashing fee may apply.
 (Note: you should expect to pay a fee if you’re not an account holder).
 Also, prepare to present a valid form of identification, like a driver’s license, passport or state issued ID card, so the bank can confirm your identity.
 But you’ll have the funds right away if they’re available in the account.